OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 The new code will be placed in a subfolder in the repository called ``java/``.
 The existing ``jniwrap/`` folder will be removed.

+The Java interface will only make use of the public API, either using the C API available in ``proj..h`` and ``proj_experimental.h`` or the C++ API found in ``include\proj``.
+No internal header files will be used.
+If necessary, functions that are currently only available internally will be lifted to the public API.

 Adoption status
 -------------------------------------------------------------------------------